nirav-chavda/HomeStreamer/README.md

 # HomeStreamer
 A streaming server that is designed to run on a local network.

-Store all the videos in one place and start a server on that machine and stream that videos in devices connected to same network.
+Store all the videos in one place and start a server on that machine and stream those videos in devices connected to same network.
 #

 Server creates a symbolic link of the video file in `resources/uploads` directory.
 User can do this using interface.